 Much of California’s commerce, agriculture and education started in the state’s first wood frame house, prefabricated in Maine and shipped around Cape Horn to Sunnyvale where a carpenter reassembled it on Martin Murphy Jr.’s Bay View Ranch.
 Martin and his family, Irish immigrants whose search for religious and educational freedom led them to California, were the first English speaking family to settle in Santa Clara Valley in 1849.
 From his home, Martin introduced the area’s first orchards and modern farm equipment and helped to establish the state’s first schools.

-1881: One of California’s largest celebrations is held at Bay View in honor of Mary and Martin’s 50th wedding anniversary.
+1881: One of California’s largest celebrations was held at Bay View in honor of Mary and Martin’s 50th wedding anniversary.
 Not wanting to slight anyone, the Murphys sent out a general invitation to the party.
 Between 8,000 and 10,000 people attended.

-1961: A bulldozer demolishes the Murphy home during the early morning hours after months of controversy surrounding the fate of the decaying home.
+1961: A bulldozer demolished the Murphy home during the early morning hours after months of controversy surrounding the fate of the decaying home.
 Murphy family artifacts are put in storage where they remain today.

-2002: The Sunnyvale Historical Society and Museum secures the funding, location and city support needed to reconstruct the Murphy home after 35 years of planning.
+2002: The Sunnyvale Historical Society and Museum Association secured the funding, location and city support needed to reconstruct the Murphy home after 35 years of planning.
 The Sunnyvale City Council pledged $500,000 toward the estimated $1.6 million project and donated land at the 10-acre Heritage Park at the Community Center on 550 E. Remington Ave.

 2006: The Sunnyvale Historical Society and Museum Association broke ground on the project.

 2008: The Sunnyvale Heritage Park Museum finished construction and had a Grand Opening.Copyright © 2014 Sunnyvale Historical Society and Museum Association, Inc., All Rights Reserved